A Search for Good Pseudo-random Number Generators : Survey and Empirical Studies: Classification of the PRNGs

-Although these generators are linear, many researchers have developed LFSR based PRNGs by combining these with some non-linear operations \cite{l2003combined,Vigna:2016:EEM:2956571.2845077,L'Ecuyer:2007:TCL:1268776.1268777} to scramble the regularity of linear recurrence.
+Although most of the above mentioned generators are linear, many researchers have developed LFSR based PRNGs by combining these with some non-linear operations \cite{l2003combined,Vigna:2016:EEM:2956571.2845077,L'Ecuyer:2007:TCL:1268776.1268777} to scramble the regularity of linear recurrence.
 For example, in \cite{l2003combined}, two component combined generators are proposed, where the major component is linear (LFSR or LCG), but the second component is distinct (nonlinear or linear).
 Whereas, in \cite{Vigna:2016:EEM:2956571.2845077}, to remove the flaws of xorshift generators, a non-linear operation is applied to scramble the results.
-As the non-linear operation, very simple operators are chosen.
-For instance, in \emph{xorshift*} PRNG, the nonlinear operation is multiplication by a constant, so, the PRNG have total $8$ logical operators, $1$ addition and $1$ multiplication.

-In this work, however, we have taken the following well-known LFSR-based PRNGs and studied them empirically.

-\begin{description} \item[$\bullet$ random() in GNU C Library \cite{GCC} :] This is LFSR based PRNG in GCC standard library derived from BSD (like Equation~\ref{lfsr_form}).
-It returns numbers between $0$ to $2147483647$ and its period is $ \rho \approx 16\times(2^{31}-1)$.
+The \emph{xorshift*} PRNGs, discussed above, are a well-known example.